-ARTICLE 18.
+ARTICLE 21.
 LAYOFF AND RECALL

-- A. The Employer may lay off an employee whenever such action results from shortage of work or funds, the abolition of a position because of changes in organization, budget adjustments directed by the Board of Commissioners, through the bumping procedures prescribed herein or other reasons outside the employee's control of a non-disciplinary nature; provided, however, that prior to any layoff decision, if there is a legal duty to bargain such decision, the County shall discharge such duty in good faith. - B. For the purpose of layoff, seniority shall be defined as an employee's length of continuous service (calculated on the basis of a 2080 hour work year) with the Employer in a regular full-time or regular part-time status. - 1.
-Layoff Procedures In the event of a layoff, seniority and ability will be the factors in determining which employees, within the affected classification with a department will be laid off.
-When ability is substantially equal, seniority shall be the determining factor.
-Ability shall be determined by the use of the employee's performance evaluations within the last two years within the affected classification.
-No regular employee shall be laid off while there are extra help or new probationary employees serving within the affected classification within the Department.
-Employees laid off shall be given two (2) weeks notice in writing or, at the Employer's option, two (2) weeks separation pay. - 2.
-Ability between affected employees is "substantially equal" if such employees receive a satisfactory rating (3.0) and still there is a one-half (1⁄2) numeric rating point difference between two or more employees as measured by the employer's current performance evaluation system.
-Should the Employer decide to revise its performance evaluation system during the life of this Agreement, the Employer agrees to meet and confer with the Guild over the proposed revisions prior to implementation. - 3.
+- A. The Employer may lay off an employee whenever such action results from shortage of work or funds, the abolition of a position because of changes in organization or budget adjustments directed by the Board of Commissioners, through the bumping procedures prescribed herein or other reasons outside the employee's control of a non-disciplinary nature.
+Prior to any layoff decision, if there is a legal duty to bargain such decision, the County shall discharge such duty in good faith. - B. For the purpose of layoff, seniority shall be defined as an employee's length of continuous service (calculated on the basis of a 2080-hour work year) with the Employer in a regular full-time or regular part-time status. - 1.
+Layoff Procedures - In the event of a layoff, seniority, performance and ability to perform the essential functions of the job will be the factors in determining which employees, within the affected classification with a department will be laid off.
+When ability and performance are substantially equal, seniority shall be the determining factor.
+Performance shall be determined by the use of the employee's performance evaluations within the last two years within the affected classification.
+Performance between affected employees shall be considered "substantially equal" if both employees receive a "Meets Standards" rating.
+Ability shall be determined by the existence of special skills, credentials, or other qualifications required in a particular job assignment as evidenced by the job description or announcement of hiring.
+No regular employee shall be laid off while there are extra help or probationary employees serving within the affected classification within the Department.
+Employees laid off shall be given two (2) weeks' notice in writing or, at the Employer's option, two (2) weeks separation pay. - 2.
 Recall within Department of Layoff When the County re-hires in the juvenile department after a layoff has occurred, the County shall first attempt to re-hire those employees who were laid off from the affected classification within the department in the reverse order of their layoff, if they are available for work.
 In addition, laid off employees shall be considered, if available for work, for positions of equal or lower classifications for which they meet the minimum qualifications.
-Such rehired employees shall return with County seniority for purposes of computing fringe benefits, except the period of layoff shall not be counted.
+Such re-hired employees shall return with County seniority for purposes of computing fringe benefits, except the period of layoff shall not be counted.
 Laid off employees shall retain seniority for recall purposes for twelve (12) months following the effective date of the layoff.
-Fringe benefits shall include annual leave, sick leave and longevity.
-Employees' previously accrued, unused sick leave balances shall be restored upon reinstatement or reemployment as set forth in 18.2.4 below.
+Fringe benefits shall include vacation leave, sick leave and longevity.
+Employees' previously accrued, unused sick leave balances shall be restored as defined in the County's Personnel Manual. - 3.
+Re-employment in Other Departments